Sacramento Convention Center Complex: SAFE Credit Union Convention Center

 features an exhibit hall with 240000 sqft of programmable space, 160000 sqft of exhibit space, 2 ballrooms, and 37 meeting rooms.
-In 2019, the convention center underwent a major expansion, with the original 1974 portion of the convention center was torn down and rebuilt, adding more than 111000 sqft of space.
+In 2019, the convention center underwent a major expansion, wherein the original 1974 portion of the convention center was torn down and rebuilt, adding more than 111000 sqft of space.
 SAFE Credit Union acquired the naming rights to the convention center for $23 million over 25 years.
 Construction started in July 2019 and completed in June 2021.

 SAFE Credit Union Performing Arts Center

 The SAFE Credit Union Performing Arts Center, formerly known as Community Center Theater, is a 2,452 seat entertainment venue located at 1301 L Street.
 The theater hosts national touring artists, and Sacramento performing arts groups such as the Sacramento Ballet and the Philharmonic Orchestra.
 The theater opened in 1974.
 Designed in the brutalist style, it underwent renovations for the first time in 2021, carried out by architectural firm DLR Group.